jalpp/PassDIY/README.md

 - Salt tokens/passwords
 - Copy passwords to clipboard
 - Hashicorp Vault integration to connect to secure vault and store generated secrets on cloud
+- 1Password integration to connect to secure vault and store generated secrets on cloud

 ## Hashicorp Vault Commands
 - hcpvaultconnect automatically connect to hcp vault via service principle
 - hcpvaultstore store secrets into the vault via name=value format
 - hcpvaultlist list log details about token created at, created by details

+## 1Password Commands
+- 1passstore store secrets into the vault via name|password|url format
+- 1passwordlist list secret names for connected vault

 ## Demo